 These newly-completed cottages are the perfect retreat for anyone who wants to be as private and independent as possible when on safari.
-Only three cottages in total are planned – with the third due to be completed by the end of 2016 – making this small development ideal for visitors wanting to avoid the constraints and crowds of lodges or camps.
+There are only 4 cottages in total – two with 2 bedrooms and two with 1 bedroom – making this small development ideal for visitors wanting to avoid the constraints and crowds of lodges or camps.

 The cottages are also the perfect place from which to experience and explore Ol Pejeta’s unrivalled abundancy of animal and bird life.
 They nestle in an unspoilt bush location amid towering yellow- bark acacia trees, sitting alongside the meandering Ngobit River in the remote and little-visited southern part of the conservancy, and enjoy uninterrupted views across the river valley to the upland plains beyond.

 “I am so happy that I found the Safari Cottages before going for a weekend trip to Ol-Pejeta – they are ideal!
 The staff were all very sweet and helpful and nothing was too much trouble.
 We went for a beautiful drive along the yellow-fever acacia dotted river which was just stunning and came across a den of hyenas with the sweetest cubs who were very playful and entertaining.
 We saw a large herd of elephant on the river with a number of calves – so good to see -and rhino too.”